shangyuj/101B/index.md

 How have exams affected our writing? (continued)
 #### Discussion Prompt
 [Is handwriting on the decline?
 If so, does it matter?
 (A Twitter Thread)](https://twitter.com/njenfield/status/1358986320131940354)
+### Practice talking about your research
+Grad students and undergrad students are paired together.
+Grad students explain their research to undergrad students, while undergrad students take notes and prepare to explain to the class what their peers do.
 ### First-week diagnostic writing
 40 minutes; not graded